 In 2012, the original recording of "Misery" by The Dynamics was voted a Legendary Michigan Song.

 I’m hopeful that this story will not only help clear up some of the misinformation surrounding “Misery” and the role the recording played in the career of The Who, but will also serve as an impetus for the band to correct any injustices that have resulted from Pete Meaden’s plagiarizing the song for “Zoot Suit”.
 It certainly couldn’t be that big of a task for Townshend and Daltry.
 I’m sure they have a large staff that deals with a wide variety of issues concerning The Who.

 How much time and money would it take to put everything right?
-It could take a while to unravel all this after fifty years, but I’m guessing that whatever the cost, it would most certainly be a drop in the bucket for millionaires like Pete Townshend and Roger Daltry who are currently raking in a load of cash on their Who Hits 50! tour.
+It could take a while to unravel it all after fifty years, but I’m guessing that whatever the cost, it would most certainly be a drop in the bucket for millionaires like Pete Townshend and Roger Daltry who are currently raking in a load of cash on their Who Hits 50! tour.

 Maybe more importantly, it should be done in the true spirit of Rock and Roll.
 The music has always had a core of idealism and integrity, despite the fact that so many people who produced some of the best of it have been screwed over the years in one way or another.
 This might be an excellent opportunity to turn one such instance around.